The Smiths: Reunion speculation

 Marr and Morrissey have repeatedly said that they will not reunite the band.
 In 2006, Morrissey declared, "I would rather eat my own testicles than reform the Smiths, and that's saying something for a vegetarian."
 When asked why in another interview the same year, he responded, "I feel as if I've worked very hard since the demise of the Smiths and the others haven't, so why hand them attention that they haven't earned?
 We are not friends, we don't see each other.
 Why on earth would we be on a stage together?"
 In a February 2009 interview on BBC Radio 2, he said, "People always ask me about reunions and I can't imagine why [...] the past seems like a distant place, and I'm pleased with that."
 In 2002, Joyce said he was not interested in reforming as he felt the Smiths had run its course.

 In November 2004, VH1 screened a Backstage Pass Special episode of Bands Reunited showing host Aamer Haleem trying and failing to corner Morrissey before a show at the Apollo Theater.
-In March 2006, Morrissey said the Smiths had declined a $5 million offer to perform at the Coachella Valley Music and Arts Festival, saying, "Money doesn't come into it ...
+In March 2006, Morrissey said he had declined a $5 million offer to reunite the band to perform at the Coachella Valley Music and Arts Festival, saying, "Money doesn't come into it ...
 It was a fantastic journey.
 And then it ended.
 I didn't feel we should have ended.
 I wanted to continue.
 [Marr] wanted to end it.
 And that was that."

-In August 2007, it was widely reported that Morrissey had that summer declined an offer of $75 million – nearly £40 million at the time – from a "consortium of promoters" to reunite with Marr for a fifty-date world tour under the Smiths' name in 2008 and 2009.
+In August 2007, it was widely reported that Morrissey had declined an offer of $75 million from a "consortium of promoters" to reunite with Marr for a fifty-date world tour under the Smiths' name in 2008 and 2009.
 NME gave Morrissey as its source for the story.
 Rolling Stone cited his publicist.
 The offer was also reported at true-to-you.net, an unofficial fan site tacitly supported by Morrissey.
 It was later described as a hoax, although it is unclear who was hoaxing whom.
 In October, Marr said on BBC Radio 5 Live: "Stranger things have happened so, you know, who knows? ...
 It's no biggie.
 Maybe we will in 10 or 15 years' time when we all need to for whatever reasons, but right now Morrissey is doing his thing and I'm doing mine."